 It’s important to keep in mind that home care is not about holding seniors back, but lifting them up!
-Home care is designed to provide the elderly with exactly the level of support and care they need, on a flexible schedule that suits their wishes.
-A companion is there to empower a senior to live life to the fullest, and lead an active and enriched lifestyle.
+In-home care is designed to provide the elderly with exactly the level of support and care they need, on a flexible schedule that suits their lifestyle.
+A companion is there to empower a senior to live life to the fullest, and lead an active and enriched life.

-At Companions for Seniors, our goal is to help seniors live independently at home by encouraging independence, and connecting them with their community while nurturing truly meaningful relationships.
-A senior companion can help an older adult to live more healthfully, go on more outings, and stay mentally sharp with age, promoting an active and independent lifestyle defined by what the senior can do, rather than what they can’t.
+At Companions for Seniors, our goal is to help seniors live independently at home by encouraging independence and connecting them with their community, while nurturing truly meaningful relationships.
+A senior companion can help an older adult to live more healthfully, go on more outings, and stay mentally sharp with age, and promote an active and independent lifestyle defined by what the senior can do, rather than what they can’t.

 Want to learn more about helping a senior loved one maintain their independence?
 These articles can help: